It’s never a bad time to start a new planner and get your life together, right?

 As a recovering perfectionist, I know the frustration you can feel when you’re working on something and it looks perfect and pristine.
 But then you smudge it, or something spills, and all of a sudden, all you want to do is tear it up and start the whole thing over again.

 First off, that’s wasteful.
 And with a paper shortage being an actual thing, we could all stand to be more mindful of how we use our various versions of wood pulp.

 But if that’s not enough of a deterrent, I say embrace those flaws and imperfections.
 Write a funny story about what happened to cause it, or turn it into a doodle.
 Or just cross out that line and continue underneath.
 Our planners and journals capture these little pieces of our lives and everything that happens in them, and if life is so imperfect and messy, why would our planners be any different?

-Of course, if it really does bother you that much, you could always just go digital.
+Of course, if it really bothers you that much, you could always go digital.

 Have you used a bullet journal before?
 What did you wish you knew when you started?
-Are you starting one in 2022?
+Have you started one this year?
 What made you decide to try the bullet journal method?
 Let me know in the comments below!